ark1375/K-modem_Optimization/README.md

     - Inside the `maven` folder, paste and replace everything that you copied.

 4. **Clone and Build JTS** _optional_<br>
-In order to use JTS TestBuilder to create your own polygons and geometries, you need to clone and build JTS libreary itself.<br>
+In order to use JTS TestBuilder to create your own polygons and geometries, you need to clone and build JTS libreary.<br>
-Head to [JTS Repository](https://github.com/locationtech/jts) for more information about JTS geometry library.<br>
     - Create another empty folder and open GitBash prompt as explained previously.
     - Type in `git clone https://github.com/locationtech/jts.git` and hit enter.
     - Navigate inside the cloned repository using `cd` command (`cd jts`).
     - Type `mvn clean install` to install dependencies and build JTS.
     - Use `java -jar modules/app/target/JTSTestBuilder.jar` to run JTS TestBuilder.
+Head to [JTS Repository](https://github.com/locationtech/jts) for more information about JTS geometry library.<br>

 ## A Tour of the Code